 The PEN America Translation Committee advocates on behalf of literary translators, working to foster a wider understanding of their art and offering professional resources for translators, publishers, critics, bloggers, and others with an interest in international literature.
-The committee is grateful to outgoing co-chair Amanda Sarasien for her two years of leadership.
-The committee is currently co-chaired by Annelise Finegan and incoming co-chair Frieda Afary, who recently gave a keynote speech on confronting disinformation and book bans at the San Francisco Public Library Conference.
+The committee is grateful to outgoing co-chair Annelise Finegan for her two years of leadership.
+The committee is currently co-chaired by Frieda Afary and incoming co-chair D. P. Snyder, who recently participated in the Translation Slam at PEN America’s 2023 World Voices Festival.
 Allison Markin Powell is the Translation Committee Board Representative.
 Contact us at translationcommittee@pen.

 “Translators are faced with a choice.
 Either they can continue to do nothing to improve their lot or they can join together to ensure that at long last they will receive their due.
 The choice between apathy and active engagement in a struggle for recognition between silence and the living voice.
 The world of translation is still largely undiscovered and unexplored.” – from the Manifesto of the 1970 World in Translation conference.